-

 Each year the Nipawin chapter of the organization hosts golf lessons and a year end celebration at the Evergreen Golf Course.
 You can read more about the events below.

 Regina’s Taylor Carter is one of the most decorated Special O golfers in Saskatchewan.
-He has won a national medal and provides tips through a YouTube channel for his peers.
+He has won a national medal and gold at the Special O World Games.

 Blind Golf